Darxo/Hardened/README.md

 - Add `HD_StartsBattleLoaded = false` for `weapon.nut` which determines, whether this weapon will be reloaded for free at the start of each battle (only works if the correct ammo is equipped)
 - Add new `HD_IsSortedBeforeMainhand = false` member for `skill.nut`.
 If `true`, then active skills will be sorted in front of mainhand skills
 - Rewrite the `onExecute` of `build_unique_locations_action` with a moddable `DistanceToOthers` aswell as `minY` and `maxY` values.
+- Force Trigger a skill_container::update() whenever any actor waits or ends their turn after all their other skill turn-end events have happend

 ### New Character Properties